 More information about Air Canada

-Did you like the show?
-Then share it in the social networks.
-With it you support our work.
-Have you had any experience with Air Canada Business Class?
-Then I am looking forward to your opinion in the comments.
+Did you enjoy the post?
+Then share it on social networks.
+With this you support our work.
+Have you already had experience with Air Canada Business Class?
+Then I look forward to your opinion in the comments.

-Review of the Air Canada Business Class in the Boeing 777-300ER
+Rating of Air Canada Business Class in the Boeing 777-300ER

-Overall I was very impressed by the Air Canada Business Class flight in the Boeing 777-300ER.
+Overall, I was very impressed with the Air Canada Business Class flight on the Boeing 777-300ER.
 The service was friendly and efficient, the catering tasty.
-The seat offered enough storage space, a lowerable armrest and as a highlight a massage function.
-In contrast to the old Classic Pod seating system, the Executive Pod seats are installed diagonally in the so-called reverse Herringbone or herringbone arrangement, i.e. facing away from the aisle.
-Together with a screen, Air Canada creates a pleasant privacy.
+The seat offered sufficient storage space, a lowerable armrest and, as a highlight, a massage function.
+In contrast to the old Classic Pod seating, the Executive Pod seats are installed at an angle in the so-called reverse herringbone or herringbone arrangement, i.e. facing away from the aisle.
+Together with a screen, Air Canada creates a pleasant level of privacy.